 What damages can I get if my dog is bitten?

-In recent years, California courts have begun acknowledging that reduction in market value may not be the most appropriate measure of damages when a pet is injured.
+In recent years, California courts have begun acknowledging that a reduction in market value may not be the most appropriate measure of damages when a pet is injured.

-An owner may also be to get compensation if the other owner was convicted of animal cruelty charges.
+You may also be to get compensation if the other owner was convicted of animal cruelty charges.
 In such a case the court may award victim “restitution” as part of the owner’s sentence.

 Can I get punitive damages in a “dog bites dog” case?